JensRantil/jensrantil.github.io/content/cqrs-event-sourcing-messaging-patterns.rst

 There are two downsides with the solution; Firstly, just like with `case 3`_ no error will be published by the event store in case something failed.
-Choosing a good timeout will be hard/impossible.
-Secondly, a command handler will have to incorporate locking strategies to not allow two commands to pass through before the first command's equivalent event comes back.
+Choosing a good timeout will be hard.
+Secondly, a command handler will have to incorporate locking strategies to not allow two commands to pass through before the first command's equivalent event comes back, essentially making it synchronous with respect to event store writes.

 .. _case 2b: